nwee/Sample-Programs/[Java] AI Simple Game Agent/README.txt

 To win the game, the agent must pick up the gold and then return to its initial location.

-Running as a Single Process

-Copy the archive src.zip into your own filespace and unzip it.
-Then type

-cd src
-javac *.java
-java Rogue -i s0.in
-You should then see something like this:
 ~~~~~~~~~~~~~~~~~~~~~
 ~~~~~~~~~~~~~~~~~~~~~
 ~~     T     T   k ~~